Linear and nonlinear edge dynamics of trapped fractional quantum Hall droplets: The physical system and the numerical method

 The kinetic energy is constant within the LLL and the two-body interaction energy is assumed to be negligible within the subspace of Laughlin-like states (it is exactly zero for the case of contact-interacting bosons).
 The Hamiltonian $\mathds{H}$ then only includes the confinement potential $V_{\rm conf}(r)$, and the ``metric'' $\mathds{M}$ accounts for the non-orthonormality of the basis wavefunctions.
 A similar approach was previously adopted to study the ground-state properties and the spectrum of EE of a FQH fluid of Coulomb-interacting fermions~\cite{MC_Jain0, MC_Jain1, MC_Jain2, MC_Jain3,MC_Jain4}; here we make a crucial step forward and apply it to the time-dependent dynamics of the strongly correlated FQH fluid, in particular to its response to an external potential $U$.

 The great advantage of our approach is that it allows to tame the dimension of the many-body Hilbert space: for a given $l$, the dimension of the Hilbert subspace does not grow with $N$.
 The price is the need to compute the high-dimensional integrals hidden in the matrix elements of $\mathds{H}$ and $\mathds{M}$: in our calculations, this is done by means of a Monte Carlo sampling of the many-body wavefunction via a standard Metropolis-Hastings algorithm with a weight that generalizes to excited states the well-known Laughlin's plasma analogy~\cite{Tong}.

-Using this method we have been able to study the dynamics of systems of up to $N\sim 80$ particles.
-In the following we will focus on results for up to $40$ particles for which the statistical error of the Monte Carlo sampling is smaller (see Sec.I of the Supplemental Material (SM)~\cite{SM}).
-As we are going to see, for this particle number, the system is in fact large enough to be in the macroscopic limit where the edge properties are independent of the system size.
+Specifically, the calculation of the matrices $\mathds{M}$ and $\mathds{H}$ appearing in \eqref{eq_projectedSchrodinger} require the evaluation of matrix elements of a generic real-space observables $\mathcal{O}(\{z_i\})$ between two (non-necessarily normalized) many-body states $\psi_{1,2}(\{z_i\})$.
+This quantity can be rewritten as:

+where we have introduced the short-hands $z=\{z_1\ldots z_N\}$ and $\mathcal{D}z=dz_1\ldots dz_N$ and we have defined the norm as $\|\psi_{1,2}\|^2=\int\,\mathcal{D}z\,|\psi_{1,2}(z)|^2$.
+The integrals in both the numerator and the denominator are then performed with the Metropolis-Hastings algorithm using $W(z)={|\psi_1(z)|^2}/{\|\psi_1\|^2}$ as the target probability distribution function~\cite{metropolis,hastings}.
+Since the $\psi_{1,2}(z)$ wavefunctions have the form \eqref{eq:Laughlin+poly} consisting of a Laughlin state multiplied by a suitable polynomial of moderate degree, they share most of their zeros and their weights are concentrated in similar regions of configuration space.
+This feature is strongly beneficial in view of the convergence of the Monte-Carlo sampling.
+In principle, the matrices $\mathds{M}$ and $\mathds{H}$ obtained in this way are not exactly Hermitian, so we perform a preliminary Hermitization step before proceeding with the calculations.